Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Enrich-Domain_Playbook/readme.md

 <a name="overview">

 # Overview
-This playbook uses the DomainTools Iris Enrich API, which we recommend over Iris Investigate for high-volume API lookup activity.
+This playbook uses the DomainTools Iris Enrich API, which we recommend over Iris Investigate for high-volume API lookup activities.
 It is able to provide domain infrastructure information for a domain or set of domains associated with an incident.
-If your account is provisioned for Iris Enrich, use the Iris Enrich endpoint to return all Iris Enrich data for a given domain or set of domains.
+If your account is provisioned for Iris Enrich, use the Iris Enrich endpoint to return Whois, mailserver, DNS, SSL and related indicators from Iris Enrich for a given domain or set of domains.

 You can learn more about the Custom Connector via the https://docs.microsoft.com/en-us/connectors/domaintoolsirisenric or visit https://www.domaintools.com/integrations to request a Api key.